-Garden rules are laid out in the Lakeside Community Garden Handbook.
-All gardeners must read and consent to the rules laid out in the Handbook before being assigned a plot.
+Garden rules are laid out in the 2021 Garden Handbook.
+All gardeners must read and consent to the rules laid out in the Handbook before applying.

 Plot size and availability: Applicants for the Traditional Membership will be asked to specify how large of a plot they would like.
 In the event that the total amount of growing space requested exceeds what is available, the Garden Coordinator will attempt to accommodate all prospective gardeners by reducing the size of each gardener’s requested plot.
 In the event that demanded space still outstrips supply, the Garden Coordinator will first assign plots based on garden seniority (with prior-year gardeners in good standing receiving priority), and then assign all remaining plots to new applicants by lottery.
 Any resident who applies for but does not receive a plot will be placed on a waitlist.
 If a plot in the garden subsequently becomes available, a lottery of all waitlisted gardeners will be held, and the applicant whose name is drawn will receive first right of refusal for the newly available plot.